 2. DON’T get distracted

-When there’s nobody checking up on you, it can be hard to concentrate on your tasks.
-Rachel Johnstone is a business development officer for a charity who divides her week between working from home and travelling to meetings and events.
+When nobody is checking up on you, it can be hard to concentrate on your tasks.
+Rachel Johnstone is a business development officer for a charity who divides her week between working from home and traveling to meetings and events.
 She admits it can be tricky.
 “It does take discipline to avoid looking at my phone and so on because no one is looking over your shoulder or checking up on you!” she said.

 Cut out social media

 One way to help you concentrate is to make social media much harder to access.
-Change your phone and computer settings so you have to log on to look at your accounts, and put your personal phone on silent.
+Change your phone and computer settings so you have to log on to look at your accounts, and put your phone on silent.

 Take regular breaks